IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 X) install pytorch following the instructions here: https://pytorch.org/get-started/locally/
 X) install fastai (2.7.15) following the instructions here: https://docs.fast.ai

-# Loss function: Perception loss
+# Loss function: perception loss
 The full loss is calculated as the sum of:
 - L1 loss of prediction and ground truth
 - L1 loss of featuremaps derived from 3 layers of a VGG16_bn